Hose Nozzles and Sprayers: A Complete Buyer’s Guide

 - The most popular brands

 Throughout the article I’ll also include my personal recommendations for each type of hose nozzle.
-I’ve also included that list below if you’re just here for the recommendations.
+If you’re just here for recommendations, here’s a quick guide to what I’ll be covering!

 - Pistol Grip: Gardena Metal 7-Pattern w/ Flow Control